Get Started (Install)

 Install the Docker engine on your device

-1. Complete the prerequisites on the Docker Desktop WSL 2 backend page.
-This includes enabling the WSL2 feature on Windows.
+1. Begin by completing the prerequisites listed on the Docker Desktop WSL 2 backend page.
+This involves activating the WSL2 feature on Windows.

-3. Install Docker with WSL 2 by following the instructions on the Docker Desktop WSL 2 backend page.
+3. Follow the detailed installation guide for Docker with WSL 2 on the Docker Desktop WSL 2 backend page.

 Note